 Substantially all of our assets are located outside of the United States.
-In addition, our chief executive officer, James Nathanielsz, resides in Australia and one of our directors, Dr. Julian Kenyon, resides in the UK.
+In addition, our Chief Executive Officer, James Nathanielsz, resides in Australia and our other director, Dr. Julian Kenyon, resides in the UK.
 As a result, it may be difficult for you to effect service of process within the United States upon these persons.
 It is uncertain whether the courts of Australia or the UK would recognize or enforce judgments of the United States or state courts against us or such persons predicated upon the civil liability provisions of the laws of the United States or any state.